BlankParenthesis/PxlsNetworking/extensions/authentication.md

 	"token"?: string;
 }
 ```
-If `token` is not provided, the client should be treated as unauthenticated and should no longer sent authenticate packets.
+If `token` is not provided, the client should be treated as unauthenticated and should no longer send authenticate packets.